simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 ---

-So where does that leave Embed GitHub Gist?
+So where does that leave [Embed GitHub Gist][7]?

-I have not often felt as helpless as I did realizing that countless sites relying on my code to help share code were probably either broken outright or looked absolutely horrible.
-What was worse is that *it was not my fault*.
+I have not often felt as helpless as I did realizing that countless sites relying on my software were either outright broken or looked absolutely horrible.
+To add insult to injury it was not my fault.
 Nothing changed in my software.
 I think that is the real problem here.
 People were relying on my software to share code from an entirely separate service.
 A service that nobody has any real control over.

-I cannot really abandon the users of my most popular software but I have little interest in working with WordPress at this point.
+I do not want to abandon the users of my most popular software but I have little interest in working with WordPress PHP and given there are hopefully better ways to handle this now (either by other WordPress plugins or *moving off of WordPress*) I do not think I want to devote more resources to this project.

 I may make one last change but I am more likely to just put the project on hold.
-It should continue to work as-is and if someone feels the need to fork it and add additional functionality down the line I think I'm OK with that at this point.
-If GitHub breaks it again, it may just need to stay broken.
+It should continue to work as-is until GitHub makes another breaking change.
+If someone feels the need to fork it and add additional functionality down the line I think I'm OK with that at this point.
+If the time comes to delete it from the WordPress plugin repository, I think it will be an easy decision.

-I have never been in a position to support legacy software *of my own* before, and it is about as fun as I always imagined it would be. :)

 As for me, I'm going to continue *not* using Gist to do any code examples that I plan to embed in blog posts.